microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-concept.md

 ### Find all the tasks in a recurring series

 Developers working with Planner will be familiar with the existing API to get all tasks in a Plan.
-Planner does not yet have an API to get all tasks in a _Recurrence Series_; however by getting all tasks in a Plan, one can usually obtain all the tasks in a _recurrence series_.
+Planner does not yet have an API to get all tasks in a _recurrence series_; however by getting all tasks in a Plan, one can usually obtain all the tasks in a _recurrence series_.

 The **recurrence.seriesId** property on each **plannerTask** is an identifier that is distinct to a particular _recurring series_ that one or more tasks belong to.
 Once assigned, this value can never change.
 The **recurrence.occurrenceId** is an integer value indicating the ordering of the tasks within a series.
 The first task in a series (the task where recurrence was first added) is given an **occurrenceId** of `1`.